Silent Self-Stabilising Leader Election in Programmable Matter Systems with Holes: Conclusion

 \section{Conclusion}

 We presented the first self--stabilising result in programmable matter for the case of an unfair scheduler and for the case of systems containing holes.
-As we now know that even in a self--stabilising setting, using the movement capabilities of particles can lead to solving problems that appear very challenging in the stationary setting, a natural direction for future work is studying what other problems would benefit from particle movement in a self–stabilising context.
+As we now know that even in a self--stabilising setting, using the movement capabilities of particles can lead to solving problems that appear very challenging in the stationary setting, a natural direction for future work is studying what other problems would benefit from particle movement in a self--stabilising context.
 Another interesting direction would be to study self--stabilising leader election in connected systems under weaker assumptions.
 For example, one could consider substituting the agreement on all directions with a common sense of rotational orientation (i.e., chirality).
 A starting point could be to attempt to compact the system (i.e., ``fill in'' the holes).
 However, this setting presents additional challenges as the particles cannot locally recognise the inside and the outside of the configuration.
 Hence, oblivious particles may not be able to use such a method.
 In the non self--stabilising context there exist methods to calculate this information (e.g., \cite{dufoulon2021efficient,emek2019deterministic}) with constant memory but it is not clear whether a self--stabilising counterpart for these methods can be designed.
+A different example is considering a synchronous or asynchronous scheduler instead of a sequential one.
+Although Algorithm \ref{alg:LE-movement} works if the activated particles are not neighbouring, it is easy to see that this is not the case for neighbouring activable particles (e.g., Figure \ref{fig:counterexample}).

-The most interesting open question remains whether it is possible to design a stationary self--stabilising leader election algorithm using constant memory for arbitrary connected configurations.
+The most interesting open question is whether it is possible to design a stationary self--stabilising leader election algorithm using constant memory for arbitrary connected configurations.
 We conjecture that the design of such an algorithm is impossible, even if particles agree on all directions of the grid.